printers-for-people/catboat/docs/Bootloaders.md

 ### OpenOCD and gdb

-It is possible to use OpenOCD with gdb to debug Klipper.
+It is possible to use OpenOCD with gdb to debug Kalico.
 The following commands assume one is running gdb on a desktop class machine.

 Add the following to the OpenOCD config file: